 1. Transcription Errors

-These errors include all typos, duplicate words, and omission of certain words, names, and numbers while typing.
+These errors include all typos, duplicate words, and omissions of certain words, names, and numbers while typing.
 Vigilance observed by your employees reduces these issues significantly.

 2. Transposition Errors